 (Note: If you used previous versions of PicMonkey, it's important to keep in mind that rather than Hub not updating until you decide to save, Auto-save happens as you work, just as if you clicked Save after performing any action.)

-Creating spaces & folders in Hub
+Creating folders and subfolders in Hub

 Access your Hub anytime by clicking the PicMonkey logo in the upper left corner.
 In the left folders panel you'll see the "Your Hub Folders" section followed by "New Folder" underneath, then "Your Name's Subfolders" —both of these icons are permanent and non-movable.